HUkiah/learnGit/readme.txt

-han wen kai is bueatful!
+han wen kai is bueatful and powerful !